its-miroma/fow/how-to/install/steam-deck.md

 21. If you want a better icon in your game library, follow the [instructions for setting up artwork](https://prismlauncher.org/download/steam-deck/#setting-up-artwork)

 {% hint style="warning" %}
 If you get Deck-related issues, try asking on [r/SteamDeck on Reddit](https://old.reddit.com/r/steamdeck).
-FO moderators might not be able to help you
+FO moderators might not be able to help you.
 {% endhint %}